ahill818/ou-website/content/authors/erickson/_index.md

   #   link: https://github.com
 ---

 Nathan joined OU and the SoM in Summer 2024.
-He is co-advised by Dr. Amy McGovern and myself.
+He is co-advised by Dr. Amy McGovern and Dr. Hill and is researching the application of deep learning techniques for tornado prediction.